Northward-Design/gulp-recipes-es6/ingredients/connect-browsersync-php/README.md

 A PHP BrowserSync, and Watch Task.

-- Synchronizes the Browser to `dist/index.php`.
+- Synchronizes the Browser to `dist/index.php`, and updates on any change.
 - Watches all `PHP` files in `dist`.

 Usage